Paul-Jarvis/windyPlume/README.md

 Snee, et al. (in prep) - Image analysis of volcanic plumes: A simple calibration tool to correct for the effect of wind

-## License

-This project is licensed under the MIT license